Bayesian model comparison and validation with Gaussian Process Regression for interferometric 21-cm signal recovery: Acknowledgements

 \section{Acknowledgements}

-YL thanks Oscar Sage David O'Hara and Dominic Anstey for valuable discussions on forward modelling and Bayesian statistics.
+The authors are grateful to the referee for their thoughtful suggestions that improved the manuscript.
+YL thanks Dominic Anstey for valuable discussions on Bayesian statistics and Oscar O'Hara and Nicholas Kern for helpful comments on this manuscript.
 PHS acknowledges the support from the Science and Technologies Facilities Council.
 EdLA acknowledges the support of UKRI STFC to this work via an Ernest Rutherford Fellowship.
 This work was performed using resources provided by the Cambridge Service for Data Driven Discovery (CSD3) operated by the University of Cambridge Research Computing Service (www.csd3.cam.ac.uk), provided by Dell EMC and Intel using Tier-2 funding from the Engineering and Physical Sciences Research Council (capital grant EP/T022159/1), and DiRAC funding from the Science and Technology Facilities Council (www.dirac.ac.uk).